Doxycycline

-Doxycycline is a broad-spectrum antibiotic of the tetracycline class used in the treatment of infections caused by bacteria and certain parasites.
-It is used to treat bacterial pneumonia, acne, chlamydia infections, Lyme disease, cholera, typhus, and syphilis.
-It is also used to prevent malaria.
+Doxycycline, sold under the brand names Vibramycin and Doryx, among others, is a broad-spectrum antibiotic of the tetracycline class used in the treatment of infections caused by bacteria and certain parasites.
+It is used to treat bacterial pneumonia, acne, chlamydia infections, Lyme disease, cholera, typhus, and syphilis, and is sometimes used to prevent malaria.
 Doxycycline may be taken by mouth or intravenously.

 Common side effects include diarrhea, nausea, vomiting, abdominal pain, and an increased risk of sunburn.
 Use during pregnancy is not recommended.
-Like other agents of the tetracycline class, it either slows or kills bacteria by inhibiting protein production.
+Doxycycline can be used in children of all ages, including for Lyme disease and rickettsial infections.
+Like other agents of the tetracycline class, it slows or kills bacteria by inhibiting protein production.
 It kills Plasmodium—microorganisms associated with malaria—by targeting a plastid organelle, the apicoplast.

-Doxycycline is also used as prophylaxis against sexually transmitted infections, particularly in men who have sex with men.
-It is used for post-exposure prophylaxis (PEP) to reduce the incidence of sexually transmitted bacterial infections (STIs), supported by guidelines from the US Centers for Disease Control and Prevention (CDC) and the Australasian Society for HIV Medicine.
+Doxycycline post-exposure prophylaxis (doxyPEP) is also used to prevent sexually transmitted infections, particularly when skin or fluid contact has occurred, such as if protection wasn't used in men who have sex with men, and is supported by CDC guidelines.

-According to NHS guidance, the use of Doxy-PEP is associated with reductions in risk of chlamydia by 70–89%, syphilis by 73–87%, and gonorrhoea by 51–57%.